ctschacher/langchain-rag-pipeline/README.md

-# RAG Pipeline Script
+# RAG Pipeline

-This script implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, Llama.cpp (via `llama-cpp-python`), and ChromaDB.
+The Python script implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, Llama.cpp (via `llama-cpp-python`), and ChromaDB.
 It loads configuration from a `.env` file, supports PDF and TXT documents for context retrieval, and provides a command-line interface (CLI) for user interaction.

 ## Features